 Our research shows that, when used appropriately, technology can be an important route in to reading for certain groups of children, particularly those from disadvantaged backgrounds and boys.

-Our Literacy Apps website also helps parents find the right apps to help children develop good communication and literacy skills.
+- Our Literacy Apps website also helps parents find the right apps to help children develop good communication and literacy skills.
 It includes apps recommended by us, searchable by age, and has top tips and advice on how to choose a good quality app yourself.
-Using tablets to support communication, language and literacy for guidance on how parents can use a tablet to support their child’s early communication, language and literacy.

 For early years practitioners